Snipshots/snipshots/README.md

 2. Open a second terminal and run ```npm run build``` and then ```npm run dev```
 3. Open http://localhost:3000 to navigate the website.

+## About the Frontend
+Here is the heirarchal structure

+|-- App
+  |-- feed.js
+      |-- overview
+          |-- snippetCard
+      |-- post
+      |-- snippet

+Most of our frontend uses @reduxtoolkitjs.
+Here are some documenentation that we used https://redux-toolkit.js.org/introduction/getting-started

+## About the Backend
+1. We used MongoDB atlas for our database and our URI was stored in an env file.
+Because of this, successors will not have access to the original Database.
+2. You will have to create a new MongoDB Atlas for yourselves and create a .env file inside the backend folder.
+Assign a variable MONGO_URI in this .env file to your URI (taken from MONGODB).
+This URI should already include your username, password, and cluster
+Should look like this

+MONGO_URI=mongodb+srv://<username>:<password>@<cluster-name>.7ux079m.mongodb.net/?retryWrites=true&w=majority

+**Notice how variables in .env files do not need declarations!**

 ### Welcome to Snipshots!